afs-public/ascend-sdk-go/docs/models/components/entrystocksplitpaydate.md

 # EntryStockSplitPayDate

-The anticipated payment date at the depository.
+The anticipated payment date at the depository

 ## Fields